Annexes are part of homes that often offer spacious living quarters and the opportunity for extended family or guests to have their own private space.

 How accessible will the annexe be?

-To consider what the accessibility to other amenities are like in the area, you’ll need to first answer the question of what you plan on using the annexe for.
+To consider what the accessibility to other amenities are like in the area, you’ll need to first answer the question of what you plan on using the annexe for and if it is forming a link detached house in the process.

 For example, if you plan on developing an annexe for an elderly relative you’ll have to also consider whether there are care homes in the area and if it is also suitable for someone in a later stage of life.